mx1001/hardops_manual/docs/hopsTool.md

 ![hotkey](img/hopstool/h17.gif)

-Clicking a dot will bring up the modifier panel for the specific modifier.
+Right mouse clicking a dot will bring up the modifier panel for the specific modifier.
 This can come in handy for tuning or fine adjustment.

 ![hopstool](img/hopstool/h23.gif)